Loretto Hospital Clinical Research Department

 - What type of long-term follow-up care is part of this study?

 - How will I know that the experimental treatment is working?
-Will the results
+Will the results of the trials be provided to me?

 - Who will be in charge of my care?